wp-plugins/youtube-sidebar/readme.txt

 2. Options are provided to configure video appearance and behaviour

 == Changelog ==
+= 2.0.1 =
+* From The Developers
+    * None
+* Fixes
+    * None
+* Feature Changes
+    * None
+* Known Issues
+    * None
+* Technical Notes
+    * Paypal donation button changed to a generic WebTechGlobal Wordpress Plugin button so it can be used on all of our lugins

 = 2.0.0 =
 * From The Developers
     * Thank you for installing the new YouTube Sidebar plugin by WebTechGlobal